fredericaltorres/MemoryM/README.md

 ## Overview

-MemoryM.c

 A simple memory manager for C.

-Provide a singleton object that
+The library provides a singleton object that
 - Manage memory allocation for int, bool, string (char*) and Datetime (struct tm).
 - Manage formating result
 - And more...